ursi/flake-utils/README.md

 ## default-systems

+`default-systems` is just `for-systems` (defined below) with the list of systems supported by nixpkgs and built by hydra passed as the first argument.

+## for-systems

-`default-systems` takes in two arguments:
+`for-systems` takes in three arguments:

+- A list of strings representing which systems to build the flake for
-- a function that takes
+- A function that takes

   ```
   { make-shell # https://github.com/ursi/nix-make-shell